BrnCPrz/PedWorks/README.md

   * Go to pedWorks.py file directory and run:

-``python2 pedWorks.py test.ini`` - for systems where Python 3.X is default.
+``python2 pedWorks.py setup.ini`` - for systems where Python 3.X is default.

 or

-``python pedWorks.py test.ini`` - for systems where Python 2.7 is default.
+``python pedWorks.py setup.ini`` - for systems where Python 2.7 is default.

 ## Functions: